 By the 1895-1896 winter season, 16 Marlborough was the home of Miss Dora Brereton.
 She had lived at 286 Beacon in 1892.
 She continued to live at 16 Marlborough during the 1896-1897 season, but moved thereafter.

-By the 1897-1898 winter season, 16 Marlborough was the home of Mary Elizabeth (Coy) Weymouth, wife (possibly the widow) of Charles Henry Weymouth, and their children.
+By the 1897-1898 winter season, 16 Marlborough was the home of Mary Elizabeth (Coy) Weymouth, wife of Charles Henry Weymouth, Jr. They were living separately and their three children – Margaret, Charles, and Marion – lived with her.
 She was a dressmaker and operated 16 Marlborough as a lodging house.
+They previously had lived at 383 Boylston.

 On January 19, 1899, 16 Marlborough was purchased from Albert Hoyt by Herbert Austin and Walter Austin, trustees under the will of their father, James Walker Austin.
 Herbert Austin was an iron and steel merchant.
-He was unmarried and lived at 9 Arlington with his mother, Ariana Elizabeth Smith (Sleeper) Austin.
-Walter Austin was an attorney anmd author; he and his wife, Mabel Lindsley (Frazer) Austin, lived in an apartment at 199 Marlborough.
+He was a widower and lived at 9 Arlington with his mother, Ariana Elizabeth Smith (Sleeper) Austin.
+Walter Austin was an attorney and author; he and his wife, Mabel Lindsley (Frazar) Austin, lived in an apartment at 199 Marlborough.
 It appears that the estate of James W. Austin purchased 16 Marlborough as an investment.

-On September 27, 1906, 16 Marlborough was acquired from the James W. Austin estate by Dr. John Templeman Bowen, a dermatologist and professor of dermatology at Harvard.
-He and his brother, James Bowen, a stockbroker, lived at 14 Marlborough.
+On September 27, 1906, 16 Marlborough was acquired from the James W. Austin estate by Dr. John Templeton Bowen, a dermatologist and professor of dermatology at Harvard.
+He and his brother, James Williams Bowen, a stockbroker, lived at 14 Marlborough.

 16 Marlborough was not listed in the 1907 and 1908 Blue Books.